Photo Collage of Fluffy Homemade Garlic Knots

 The knots don’t have to look perfect, and they will puff up more as they bake.

-Divide the garlic knots between two silicone mat (affiliate) lined baking sheets, and let them rise for an hour, until they puff up in size:
+Divide the garlic knots between two silicone mat (affiliate) lined baking sheets, then let them do a second rise for an hour right on the sheet pan, until they puff up in size:

 Tied Garlic Knots Unbaked on Silicone Mat

-Brush the knots with a garlic powder butter mixture:
+Brush the knots with a garlic powder melted butter mixture.

 brushing Unbaked garlic Knots with Butter

-When they come out, they should be lightly golden on top and very fluffy:
+When they come out, your delicious garlic knots should be lightly golden brown on top and very fluffy:

 Hand Grabbing Soft Garlic Knot on Silicone Mat